terletskij/terletskij/README.md

 I like to create reliable and understandable backend systems.
 I follow the principles of clean code, using proven approaches in architecture and want to improve code quality.
 I am always looking for ways to make decisions more efficient and productive.

-- 🚀 Currently working on [Financial Tracker](https://github.com/fantrexx/microservice-financial-tracker) microservices and distributed systems
+- 🚀 Currently working on [Financial Tracker](https://github.com/fantrexx/microservice-financial-tracker) microservices using a microservices architecture to build a scalable distributed system
 - 📚 Learning Kubernetes and advanced cloud deployment

 ### 💻 Tech Stack